khus29/universal-react-docs/docs/generate-plop.md

 The workflow is explaied below.

 ### Components
-As of now Current version creates react-compoents only.
+As of now, the Current version creates react-components only.
 You can create [Functional or Class components](https://reactjs.org/docs/components-and-props.html).
 - You can create atoms or molecules or organisms or templates.
-- Any of the above category you choose, tool expects directory ````/src/{category}```` to be available.
+- Any of the above categories you choose, tool expects directory ````/src/{category}```` to be available.
-- You can create react component at custom path as well.
-You will need to to enter custom path relative to ````/src```` directory.
+- You can create react component at the custom path as well.
+You will need to enter a custom path relative to ````/src```` directory.
-- Last step you will eed to provide name of the component.
+In the last step, you will need to provide the name of the componentt.

 Based on all details provided generate-tool will create follwoing files:
  - ````index.ts```` Export statement for the component.